 Ingredients

-- 2 Cups Roasted Sugar Pumpkin (or any winter squash like acorn, kuri, delicata, butternut…. or use canned pumpkin puree)
+- 2 cups roasted pumpkin (or any winter squash like acorn, kuri, delicata, butternut…. or use canned pumpkin puree)

 - 24 large pasta “shells” about 10 oz

-- 16 oz Spicy Italian sausage ( or substitute mushrooms)
+- 16 oz Spicy Italian sausage ( turkey sausage, or plant-based sausage or ground plant-based meat)

 - 4 cloves garlic- minced